janghye0k/generate-sitemap-webpack-plugin/README.md

 > **Note**
 >
-> `sitemap-generator-webpack-plugin` is to use files that already exist in the source tree, as part of the build process.
+> `generate-sitemap-webpack-plugin` is to use files that already exist in the source tree, as part of the build process.

 > **Note**
 >